You are here

 Answer: An LEA may begin to obligate funds by July 1st if the LEA/BOCES has met the minimum requirements for substantial approval:

 Minimum Submission Requirements for Substantial Approval

-Final approval is granted when the all requirements are met and the LEA has received approval of the LEA plan.
-Once final approval is granted, applicants can submit a request for funds to pay for activities outlined in the application.
+Final approval is granted when all the requirements are met and the LEA has received approval of the LEA plan.
+Once final approval is granted, applicants may submit a request for funds to pay for activities outlined in the application.

 Answer: An LEA/BOCES may draw down funds once a completed application has final approval.